 - " Policy C-1.7 Malonga Casquelourd Center Improvements: Prioritize the capital improvement needs of the Malonga Casquelourd Center for the Arts, including the theater facility, in the City's upcoming budget cycles and Capital Improvement Program (CIP) planning processes.
 Incorporate any additional capital improvement needs expected to result from new development under the Plan into the update of the impact fee nexus study. - " Policy C-1.8 Community Ownership & Stewardship: Explore the use of a nonprofit land trust model to help stabilize cultural businesses, institutions and residents through community ownership of land.
-Consider cultural easements as well to restore Indigenous People's rights to land, habitat and stewardship. - " Policy C-1.9 Library Facility Improvements: Work with the Library's Master Facilities Plan to propose branch libraries in areas where they are needed and propose a site for expansion of the Main Library; pursue improvements to library facilities, including to the Main Library and the African American Museum & Library at Oakland (AAMLO). - " Policy C-1.10 Zoning for Arts and Culture Uses: Adopt zoning, landuse and building regulations to preserve existing and incentivize and require new arts and culture and maker spaces. - " Policy C-1.11 Lake Merritt Station Area Plan (LMSAP) & West Oakland Specific Plan (WOSP) Implementation: Support the Lake Merritt Station Area Plan's implementation priorities for improvements to cultural institutions such as the Oakland Asian Cultural Center, Lincoln Recreation Center, Asian Branch Library and Madison Square Park, as well as evaluate the efficacy of the West Oakland Specific Plan equity strategy. - " Policy C-1.12 Cultural Facilities Fee: Create a Cultural Facilities Fee to -support improvements to cultural facilities.
+Consider cultural easements as well to restore Indigenous People's rights to land, habitat and stewardship. - " Policy C-1.9 Library Facility Improvements: Work with the Library's Master Facilities Plan to propose branch libraries in areas where they are needed and propose a site for expansion of the Main Library; pursue improvements to library facilities, including to the Main Library and the African American Museum & Library at Oakland (AAMLO). - " Policy C-1.10 Zoning for Arts and Culture Uses: Adopt zoning, landuse and building regulations to preserve existing and incentivize and require new arts and culture and maker spaces. - " Policy C-1.11 Lake Merritt Station Area Plan (LMSAP) & West Oakland Specific Plan (WOSP) Implementation: Support the Lake Merritt Station Area Plan's implementation priorities for improvements to cultural institutions such as the Oakland Asian Cultural Center, Lincoln Recreation Center, Asian Branch Library and Madison Square Park, as well as evaluate the efficacy of the West Oakland Specific Plan equity strategy. - " Policy C-1.12 Cultural Facilities Fee: Create a Cultural Facilities Fee to---support improvements to cultural facilities. - " Policy C-1.13 Reducing Barriers to Reuse: Explore ways to reducecosts and other barriers to reusing existing buildings for new purposes - including work/live spaces.